A topic from the subject of Biochemistry in Chemistry.

 Significance

-This experiment demonstrates the basic techniques used in molecular biology to manipulate and analyze DNA.
-These techniques are essential for a wide range of applications, including:
+This experiment demonstrates fundamental molecular biology techniques for manipulating and analyzing DNA.
+These techniques are crucial for various applications, including:

 • Gene cloning and expression